 The CASTLE clinical trial is now ready to launch!
 All necessary initial approvals (Ethical, MHRA and HRA) for the study have been received and we intend to begin recruitment in June 2019.
 Please email firstname.lastname@example.org if you have any questions relating to the clinical trial.

 Children diagnosed with rolandic epilepsy, who have an EEG that supports the diagnosis.

 This is a programme of research led by Prof Deb Pal at Kings College London and Prof Paul Gringras at Evelina London Children’s Hospital, with a large team of clinical and scientific experts as well as parents and young people.
 The study will receive £2.3 million in funding.

 Who has reviewed this study?

 The study has been peer reviewed through the National Institutes of Health Research.
-It is awaiting ethical approval.
+It has full ethical, MHRA and HRA approval.

 Want to be kept up to date on our work and opportunities for getting involved?